 Bolivia, a landlocked country in South America stretching from the Central Andes to the Amazon basin, is one of the poorest in Latin America.

+Development in the country is highly unequal, with one of the highest levels of income inequality amongst Latin American countries.
+Health, life expectancy and education levels are also low compared to its neighbouring countries.
 Bolivia’s Indigenous groups are particularly vulnerable.
 They are often too poor or live too remotely to access basic health and education services.

 Our work in Bolivia